CtrlK

 Specificity

-Names the domain (debugging/bug tracing) and describes the core action (trace bugs backward through call stack), but lacks multiple concrete actions or specific techniques beyond the single tracing approach.
+Names the domain (debugging/bug tracing) and describes one core action (trace bugs backward through call stack), but doesn't list multiple specific concrete actions like setting breakpoints, analyzing stack frames, identifying root causes in specific contexts, etc.

 2 / 3